massimiliano-andreatta/mcp-bridge-claude-to-vscode/README.md

 # MCP Bridge - Claude to VSCode

-A VSCode extension that turns your VSCode into an MCP server, enabling advanced coding assistance from MCP clients like Claude Desktop.
+A VSCode extension that turns your VSCode into an MCP Bridge, enabling advanced coding assistance from MCP clients like Claude Desktop.

 ## Key Features